KeerthiYarashi/KeerthiYarashi/README.md

 ## ✨ About Me

-- 💻 2nd-year CSE student passionate about coding, problem-solving, and building impactful projects.
+- 💻 2nd-year Computer Science student passionate about software development, machine learning, and problem-solving.
-- 🚀 Skilled in **Python, C++, C, JavaScript, HTML, CSS, Machine learning model .
+- 🚀 Skilled in Python, C++, HTML, CSS, JavaScript, Git, GitHub, and FastAPI.
-- 📊 Exploring **DSA, NLP Transformer Model, Finetuning Model, GENAI Application.
+- 📊 Exploring Data Structures & Algorithms, Machine Learning, NLP, Transformers, and Generative AI.
-- 🌱 DSA IN CPP
+- 🌱 Currently practicing DSA in C++ and building real-world backend and ML projects.
-- ⚡ Love in participate in **hackathons**, contributing in open sources and working on real-world projects.
+- ⚡ Active participant in hackathons and open-source learning programs.
-- 📌 Open to collaboration and learning opportunities.
+- 📌 Open to internships, collaborations, and learning opportunities.
 ---

 ## 🛠️ Skills